The Truth about Stress

 Life got you stressed?

 If you find yourself experiencing large amounts of stress, you are not alone.
-A 2021 study on stress in America, conducted in part by the American Psychological Association, shows that levels of stress have gone up since this same time last year and that 84% of Americans report feeling various emotions associated with stress within the past few weeks of the study being conducted, such as sadness, anger, and anxiety.
+A 2021 study on stress in America, conducted in part by the American Psychological Association, shows that levels of stress have gone up since the previous year.
+It revealed that 84% of Americans report feeling various emotions associated with stress within the past few weeks, such as sadness, anger, and anxiety.

-First, let’s explore exactly what stress is and how it can affect us.
+So, what exactly is stress, and how can it affect us?

 The Mental Health Foundation defines stress as “the feeling of being overwhelmed or unable to cope with mental or emotional pressure.”
 Most often, stress arises when we feel we don’t have the capacity to meet the demands of whatever our life is throwing at us.
-Sometimes, those things are major life changes, and other times they are constants about our life that have us feeling depleted.
-And, in a cruel twist of fate, the more stressed we are, the less we are able to cope with the normal demands of life, as stress increases susceptibility to injury, illness, and fatigue.
+Sometimes, these are major life changes, and other times they are ongoing aspects of our life that leave us feeling depleted.
+In a cruel twist of fate, the more stressed we are, the less we can cope with the normal demands of life, as stress increases susceptibility to injury, illness, and fatigue.

 But, the good news is not all stress is bad.